Click 2017-2018 Class meeting schedule to see our bell schedule for the week. Our schedule includes a Collaboration block on Thursdays.

-What is this?
+What is Collaboration?

 Students in grades 11 and 12 who are not peer tutors may work in the library, cafeteria, or a few designated classrooms.
-Click 2017-2018 Class meeting schedule to see our updated bell schedule for the week.
+They can also drop in to the specialty rooms.

 Why are we doing this?

 Teachers planning and collaborating together on a regular basis within school hours leads to improved teaching strategies and assessment, smoother transitions between courses, and more effective programs.
 By adjusting the timetable to allow for greater collaboration among staff, our school can better meet the challenge of continual improvement as we transition to the new curriculum.